Advisory Council

 Tarrant County Sheriff’s Office

-Detective Melinda Clark attended Tarrant County College and earned an Associate Degree in Arts and Science.
-Detective Clark then completed the Tarrant County College Police Academy where she graduated in 2008.
-Detective Clark began her law enforcement career with the Alvarado Police Department where she worked in the Patrol Division.
-Detective Clark took the roll of the Community Resource Officer in 2010 and coordinated their National Night Out Program before leaving.
+Detective Melinda Clark attended Tarrant County College and earned an associate in arts and science.
+Detective Clark then completed the Tarrant County College Police Academy, graduating in 2008.
+Detective Clark began her law enforcement career with the Alvarado Police Department, where she worked in the Patrol Division.
+Detective Clark became the Community Resource Officer in 2010 and coordinated their National Night Out Program before leaving.

-In 2011, Detective Clark began working at the Tarrant County Sheriff’s Office where she was assigned to the Patrol Division and then promoted to Detective in the Criminal Investigations Division.
+In 2011, Detective Clark began working at the Tarrant County Sheriff’s Office, where she was assigned to the Patrol Division and then promoted to Detective in the Criminal Investigations Division.
 Her investigations include crimes against children, adult sexual assaults, homicides, and jail investigations.
 In 2017, Detective Clark received a Medal of Merit for her hard work and dedication and many Letters of Appreciation for her outstanding professionalism and compassion.
-During her time in law enforcement, Detective Clark has obtained her Master’s Peace Officer License, Instructor’s License and often teaches about child abuse to law enforcement and other multi-disciplinary team members.
-Detective Clark is an active member of the law enforcement community and participated in the Tarrant County District Attorney’s Sexual Assault Work Group that assisted in setting up required documentation, procedures, and standard protocols which is used by most of the Tarrant County law enforcement agencies.
+During her time in law enforcement, Detective Clark obtained her master’s Peace Officer License and Instructor’s License and often teaches law enforcement and other multi-disciplinary team members about child abuse.
+Detective Clark is an active member of the law enforcement community and participated in the Tarrant County District Attorney’s Sexual Assault Work Group, assisting in setting up required documentation, procedures, and standard protocols used by most of the Tarrant County law enforcement agencies.

-Detective Clark is a tireless advocate for children which shows by her serving on The Shaken Baby Alliance Advisory Council.
-Detective Clark is also an Adult Leader for the Youth Advisory Council, she is a member of the Tarrant County Sexual Assault Response Team headed by JPS and is a member of the Case Consultation Services Team where she uses her many skills to provide technical support for investigators and legal professionals.
+Detective Clark is a tireless advocate for children, which shows her serving on SBA Advisory Council.
+Detective Clark is also an Adult Leader for the Youth Advisory Council and a member of the Tarrant County Sexual Assault Response Team headed by JPS.
+She is a member of the Case Consultation Services Team, where she uses her many skills to provide technical support for investigators and legal professionals.

 Alex C. Lewis, J.D.